 I can relate.
-Before Trevor and I married, we also dated long distance.
+Before Trevor and I married, we also dated long-distance.
 I’ll never forget my first visit to spend time with him over Christmas.
 Unlike this girl above, I did anticipate that it would be tough physically.
-So I set a couple rules for myself before boarding the plane:
+So I set a couple of rules for myself before boarding the plane:

 - No lying down horizontally.

 And while I technically didn’t break either of those rules on that first visit, I found myself flirting at the very edges of those boundaries, like a hummingbird hovering near sweet nectar.

 I kept “the letter of the law” while ignoring “the spirit of the law.”
 I observed my literal rules but not the intent behind the rules: purity, so I might see and enjoy God (Matt.
 5:8).

 It was soon blazingly obvious: Rules weren’t going to do the trick of keeping me pure.
 For example, if I had set a boundary, “I won’t be in a bedroom with him with the door closed,” my flesh would surely have countered, “Okay, I’ll go to the garage instead.”